 The Career Resource Collection pulls together a broad spectrum of materials used to explore career opportunities and assist in obtaining a job.
 The collection includes reference materials as well as circulating books.

-The Audio-Visual Lab provides materials and hardware for instructional use.
-Faculty may arrange for AV equipment loans; early reservations are suggested.
+The Library provides audiovisual equipment and Video and DVD materials for instructional use.
+Faculty may arrange for Audiovisual equipment use; early reservations are suggested.
 Faculty must pick up and return all equipment after their use in the classroom.
-Off-campus instructors are also welcome to borrow materials from the AV Lab for their classroom use.
+Off-campus instructors are also welcome to borrow audiovisual materials from the Library for their classroom use.
 Again, early reservations are suggested and mailing time allowances must be made.
 Items should be returned promptly after use.
 Students are allowed to check out any Audio-Visual Equipment for presentation use with the instructor's approval.